-An appropriation of earnings to a legal reserve shall be made until the legal reserve equals the Company's paid-in capital.
+Appropriation of earnings to legal reserve shall be made until the legal reserve equals the Company's paid-in capital.
 The legal reserve may be used to offset deficits.
 If the Company has no deficit and the legal reserve has exceeded 25% of the Company's paid-in capital, the excess may be transferred to capital or distributed in cash.

-The appropriations of earnings for 2020 and 2019, which were approved in the shareholders' meetings on July 22, 2021, and June 19, 2020, respectively, were as follows:
+The appropriations of earnings for 2021 and 2020, which were approved in the shareholders' meetings on May 24, 2022, and July 22, 2021, respectively, were as follows: